Empower Your Practice

 bookingpress plugin

-It lacks clinical documentation features and GDPR tools depend on site configuration rather than being built into the platform.
+It lacks clinical documentation features and HIPAA compliance tools depend on site configuration rather than being built into the platform.
 It is a workable entry-level option for non-clinical relaxation therapists with an existing WordPress site.

 • Pros: Clean interface, free version available, easy WordPress integration.

-• Cons: No clinical features, GDPR compliance not built in, limited scalability.
+• Cons: No clinical features, HIPAA compliance not built in, limited scalability.

 1. Appointy is a cloud-based scheduling tool suitable for small clinics and solo therapists who need a straightforward booking page with reminders, basic client management, and social media integration.